-Armor in The Expanse has two traits: its armor bonus, which is an increase in the wearer's Toughness, and an armor penalty, which represents the armor's bulk and restriction and applies as a penalty to the wearer's Dexterity and Speed.
+Armor in The Expanse has two traits: its armor bonus, which is an increase in the wearer's Toughness, and an armor penalty, which represents the armor's bulk and restriction and applies as a penalty to a character's Dexterity-based tests and Speed.
 The Armor table lists all this, and also lists the usual Income target number to purchase that type of armor.
 Note that most armor above ballistic cloth may be restricted to military and licensed security personnel and thus only available on the black market to anyone lacking membership in those groups.
 Medium and heavy armor (to say nothing of power armor) can draw unwanted attention, especially in heavily populated areas.